UCR-CS110-S23/project-methinks/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/w5ovOekq)

 # Overview
-This is the codebase for our CS110 project MeThinks. meThinks... is a twitter style social media that encourages thought sharing and discussions.
+This is the codebase for our CS110 project, meThinks. meThinks... is a twitter style social media that encourages thought sharing and discussions.
 Posts only last on your feed for a day and on your profile for week for an ephemeral, low stakes vibes.
 There is a chat feature to facilitate real time conversations about the most relevant topics: news, entertainment, politics, lifestyle, culture, school, random, and general.
 Ready to wonder?

 ### [Check it out!](https://me-thinks.herokuapp.com/)